Jean-de-Dieu Soult: Revolutionary Wars

-After the Battle of Fleurus of 1794, in which he distinguished himself for coolness, he joined the Army of Sambre and Meuse on June 28.
+After the Battle of Fleurus of 1794, in which he distinguished himself for coolness, he joined the Army of Sambre and Meuse on 28 June.
 Soult was promoted to brigadier general by the representatives on mission.
 For the next five years, Soult was employed in Germany under Generals Jean-Baptiste Jourdan (a veteran of the American War of Independence and a future Marshal), Jean Victor Marie Moreau, Jean-Baptiste Kléber and François Lefebvre (also a future Marshal).
-He took part in the Battle of Aldenhoven on October 2, 1794.
-He moved to Jacques Hatry's division and took part in the Siege of Luxembourg from November 22 to June 7, 1795.
-He took a brilliant part in the battles of Altenkirchen on June 4, 1796, of Friedberg on July 10, 1796, and in the Battle of Stockach against the army of Charles of Austria on March 25, 1799.
-The rank of division general is attributed to him on April 4, 1799, on a provisional basis, and it is confirmed on the following April 21.
+He took part in the Battle of Aldenhoven on 2 October 1794.
+He moved to Jacques Hatry's division and took part in the Siege of Luxembourg from 22 November to 7 June 1795.
+He took a brilliant part in the battles of Altenkirchen on 4 June 1796, of Friedberg on 10 July 1796, and in the Battle of Stockach against the army of Charles of Austria on 25 March 1799.
+The rank of division general was attributed to him on 4 April 1799, provisionally, and it is confirmed on the following 21 April.

 Soult passed to the Army of Helvetia under the orders of General André Masséna (another future Marshal).
-It was at this time that he built the bases of his military reputation, in particular during the First Battle of Zurich of June 2–5, 1799; then he subdued the insurgent cantons, drove the rebels on the Reuss and drove them back to in the valley of Urseren - relieving Frauenfeld, Altikon, Audelfinden.
-He obtains a citation on the order of the day of June 2, 1799.
-On the 10 of the same month, he hunts down, at the head of the 110th Demi-Brigade, the Austrians, occupying Mount Albis.
-Cross the Linth River on September 22, Soult leads the enemy to suffer a loss of 4,000 men, then he comes to meet the Russians who advance on Kaltbrunn, forcing the surrender of a body of 2,000 men, seized Weesen and pushed the enemy back to Lake Constance.
+It was at this time that he built the bases of his military reputation, in particular during the First Battle of Zurich of 2–5 June 1799; then he subdued the insurgent cantons, drove the rebels on the Reuss and drove them back to in the valley of Urseren - relieving Frauenfeld, Altikon, Audelfinden.
+He obtained a citation on the order of the day of 2 June 1799.
+On the 10th of the same month, he hunted down, at the head of the 110th Demi-Brigade, the Austrians, occupying Mount Albis.
+Crossing the Linth River on 22 September, Soult led the enemy to suffer a loss of 4,000 men, then he came to meet the Russians who advanced on Kaltbrunn, forcing the surrender of a body of 2,000 men, seized Weesen and pushed the enemy back to Lake Constance.
+He won a significant victory at the battle of the Linth (25 to 26 September).
+Moreover, he had the honour of coordinating the actions of Gazan's and Molitor's divisions, which halted the advance of Suvorov's army at the battle of Näfels.